Missionary Support

 9. What fruit is God bearing through the missionary?

 For how many years has the missionary been in the field, how many churches of what average weekly attendance have been planted in those years, and are they able to support their own pastor?
-Since poor countries have a correspondingly low cost of living, a planted church of 150 or more members that is said to be still unable to support their indigenous pastor could signal a church of "rice Christians" who attend to receive materialistic handouts (see Missionary men).
+Since poor countries have a correspondingly low cost of living, a planted church of 150 or more members that is said to be still unable to support their indigenous pastor could signal a church of 'rice Christians' who attend to receive materialistic handouts (see Missionary needs).

 10. What does a visit reveal?

-During a trip to the region, go unannounced to a service at a church the missionary planted, arrive just as the service starts, sit in the back, hear what is being preached, see if the attendees are attentive, and introduce yourself to the missionary, if possible, at the end of the service.
-Missionaries who have nothing to hide will welcome you warmly.
-The rest tense up.
-Sometimes, there is no service or even a church.
+During a trip to the region, go unannounced, accompanied by an interpreter if needed, to a service at a church the missionary reported to have planted, arrive just as the service starts, sit in the back, hear what is being preached, and introduce yourself to the missionary, if desired, at the end of the service.
+Missionaries who have nothing to hide will welcome you warmly, while the rest tense up.
+Sometimes, you will find that there is no service or even a church.